Who doesn’t love music? And who doesn’t like cartoons?

 A much earlier example was comedy metal band Green Jelly’s “Three Little Pigs” (1993):

-This type of animated music videos consists of the lyrics of the song appearing prominently on the screen, with all the focus and animation centering around the text.
+This type of cartoon music videos consists of the lyrics of the song appearing prominently on the screen, with all the focus and animation centering around the text.
 This is distinct from lyric videos, which are a relatively recent genre where a supplemental lyric video complements the original “main” music video.

 A typically hilarious parody of the hit “Blurred Lines” by Robin Thicke by the master of lyrical parody, Weird Al Yankovic, the entire video consists of the lyrics in animated text.
 This video is another good example of kinetic typography in one of the best animated music videos.